 McWhirter only mentioned his DNA ethnicity results, meaningful to him because they flew in the face of his father’s prejudices and assertions of his own identity.
 But the ethnicity results fall short of the point of testing for most genealogists.
 He might even more powerfully transform his sense of family identity if he took a look at his match list and saw an actual living cousin.
 For example, a third cousin perhaps who was also descended from his German great-grandmother, who maybe never mentioned that she was also Jewish.

 Connecting with other cousins who also have paper trails to our ancestors serves to provide further confidence that we have put all of the pieces together and honored the right ancestor with a spot on our pedigree chart.
 It’s like we multiply our own research efforts by finding more people like us—literally—who are descended from the same people and interested in finding them.
 As long as they’re as diligent in their research as we are, of course.

 Ready to start working with your DNA matches?
-My quick reference guide, “Organizing Your DNA Matches,” can help you get started.
+My quick reference guide, “Finding An Ancestor Using your DNA,” can help you get started.
 You’ll learn how to identify your closest genetic cousins, contact them, and use what you learn in a systematic fashion to more confidently identify your family relationships.

 Originally published October 2016 on genealogygems.com.